Table of Contents

 Most patients with atrial septal defects are asymptomatic during the first months and even years of life.
 Most patients are diagnosed incidentally by the identification of a heart murmur on a routine health maintenance examination.

 Children with symptomatic atrial septal defects usually do not have any specific signs or symptoms.
 Exertional dyspnea, recurrent upper respiratory tract infections and failure to thrive are common symptoms seen with large atrial septal defects.

 Children with a large atrial septal defect and a patent ductus arteriosus or who have an ongoing lung disease are more likely to have severe symptoms.
 This group of children might develop cardiac arrhythmias such as atrial fibrillation, embolic disease, or pulmonary artery hypertension.
-Congestive heart failure might also develop in this group of children
+Congestive heart failure may also develop in this group of children.

-However, signs and symptoms of a significant or untreated atrial septal defect in children may present as following:
+However, signs and symptoms of a significant or untreated atrial septal defect in children may present as follows:

 - Tiring when feeding (infants)